Hide page

 • You can have a laugh with them – sex doesn’t always look like it does in the movies so having a sense of humour is essential!

-• You are in agreement about using protection to prevent STIs or unplanned pregnancy
+• You have agreed on using protection to prevent STIs or unplanned pregnancy

 • You know that you both consent to having sex with each other